Football Association of Kyiv

-Football Association of Kyiv (FAK) is a football governing body in the region of Kyiv city, Ukraine.
+Football Association of Kyiv (FAK) (Асоціація футболу міста Києва) is a football governing body in the region of Kyiv city, Ukraine.
 The association is a collective member of the Ukrainian Association of Football.

 The city competitions separate from the Kyiv region started sometimes in mid 1930s with establishment of the city committee in physical culture and sports.
 However the first recorded official competitions started earlier just before the WWI in 1911 with creation of the Kiev Football League which existed until 1924.
 Following the disbandment of the Kiev Football League as a "heritage of the Tsarist regime", football competitions were conducted under auspices of regional council of physical culture gubernatorial and, after liquidations of gubernias, okruha (districtal).
 Due to inconsistency in conducting football competitions, in second half of 1920s they were organized by the Kyiv Trade Union council.

 Clubs from Kyiv city sometimes compete in the championship of Kyiv Oblast and vice versa clubs from Kyiv Oblast sometimes compete in the championship of Kyiv city.